Sublinear scaling in non-Markovian open quantum systems simulations: Applications

 The divide-and-conquer scheme similarly shows an initial superlinear scaling for $n\ll n_c$, but is approximately one order of magnitude faster than the sequential algorithm after $n\sim 100$ time steps.
 After the kink at $n\sim n_c$, this algorithm scales more slowly, with a slope on double-logarithmic scale that indicates sublinear behavior.

 As discussed in the theory section, it can be beneficial to use different compression thresholds for selection, backward, and forward sweeps.
-The computation time for simulations with threshold ratio $r_\epsilon=0.3$ is also shown in the Figure, and is seen to be a factor of three smaller than that with $r_\epsilon=1$.
-We have checked that this change corresponds to a reduction of the maximal inner bond dimension of the final PT from $\chi=158$ to $\chi=135$.
-When studying accuracy vs the forward compression threshold $\epsilon$, we find similar accuracies for both values of $r_\epsilon$.
+The computation time for simulations with threshold ratio $r_b=r_s=0.2$ is also shown in the Figure, and is seen to be a factor of three smaller than that with $r_b=r_s=1$.
+We have checked that this change corresponds to a reduction of the maximal inner bond dimension of the final PT from $\chi=158$ to $\chi=133$.
+When studying accuracy vs the forward compression threshold $\epsilon$, we find similar accuracies for both values of threshold ratios.
 These calculations allow us to reach $n\sim 1\,000\, 000$ timesteps; the ultimate limitation in this case is the storage of the full PT-MPO, which requires over 400 Gigabytes, rather than the computation time.

-Finally considering the periodic PT algorithm, we show results from switching to periodic PTs after calculating an intermediate PT of $n_c$ rows using the divide-and-conquer scheme with $r_\epsilon=0.3$.
+Considering the periodic PT algorithm, we show results from switching to periodic PTs after calculating an intermediate PT of $n_c$ rows using the divide-and-conquer scheme with $r_b=r_s=0.2$.
 As anticipated, in this case the computation time remains constant until about $n\sim 1\,000\, 000$ time steps, because no more numerical resources have to be spent on PT calculation.
-At extremely large $n\sim 10^7$, the time becomes dominated by the contraction of the PT-MPO with the system propagators $\mathcal{M}_{\alpha_l, \alpha_{l-1}}$ in Eq.~\eqref{eq:propagate} and the extraction of the observables, and so linear scaling then arises.
+At extremely large $n\sim 10^7$, the time becomes dominated by the propagation of the open quantum system in Eq.~\eqref{eq:propagate}, where PT-MPO is contracted with the set of system propagators $\mathcal{M}_{\alpha_l, \alpha_{l-1}}$ via the outer indices, and by the extraction of the observables.
+Even though this only involves matrix multiplications, which are much less demanding than SVDs, they have to be applied at each time step, and so linear scaling arises for extremely large $n$.
 The prefactor of this linear scaling is however far smaller than that of the other algorithms, as is clear from the vertical offset on the double-logarithmic graph.
+Storing the periodic PT requires less than 2 Gigabytes, which elimitates the need for writing to and reading from hard disk.

+Finally, we want to point out that there are occasions where PT-MPOs can be employed with genuine sublinear scaling with respect to $n$.
+For example, if one is interested in the stationary states of an open quantum system with time-independent or periodic system Hamiltonian, one can contract the periodic PT with the corresponding system propagators.
+Thereby, one obtains an effective propagator for the system expanded by the inner dimension of the PT-MPO at the periodic cut, which can be diagonalized.
+The stationary state(s) are then given by the eigenvector(s) of the effective propagator corresponding to eigenvalue(s) with value 1.
+In addition, multi-time correlations can be calculated directly from considering the other eigenvalues and eigenvectors.